 Syriana (2005)

-Syriana is a 2005 American geopolitical thriller film written and directed by Stephen Gaghan, loosely based on Robert Baer’s 2003 memoir See No Evil.
-Syriana was shot in 200 locations in five continents, with large parts shot in the Middle East, Washington, D.C., and Africa.
-In an interview with Charlie Rose, Gaghan described incidents (including planned regime changes in Venezuela) from personal meetings and interviews with the most powerful oil owners, owners of media houses, lobbyists, lawyers, and politicians which were included in the film.
-As with Gaghan’s screenplay for Traffic, Syriana uses multiple, parallel storylines, jumping between locations in Iran, Texas, Washington, D.C., Switzerland, Spain, and Lebanon.
+Syriana (2005), an American political thriller film written and directed by Stephen Gaghan, is loosely based on Robert Baer’s 2003 memoir See No Evil.
+The movie was filmed in over 200 locations across five continents, including the Middle East, Washington D.C., and Africa.
+In an interview with Charlie Rose, Gaghan revealed that the film draws from his personal experiences meeting and interviewing powerful figures such as oil owners, media moguls, lobbyists, lawyers, and politicians.
+Like Gaghan’s previous screenplay for Traffic, Syriana uses multiple storylines set in various locations such as Iran, Texas, Washington D.C., Switzerland, Spain, and Lebanon.
+Critics praised the film and George Clooney’s performance earned him accolades such as an Academy Award and a Golden Globe Award.

-U.S. energy giant Connex Oil is losing control of key oil fields in a Persian Gulf Kingdom ruled by the Al-Subaai family.
-The Emirate’s foreign minister, Prince Nasir, has granted natural gas drilling rights to a Chinese company, greatly upsetting the U.S. oil industry and the U.S. government.
-To compensate for its decreased production capacity, Connex initiates a shady merger with Killen, a smaller oil company that recently won the drilling rights to Kazakhstan’s Tengiz Field.
-If Connex-Killen were a country, it would rank as the world’s twenty-third largest economy, and antitrust regulators at the DOJ have concerns.
-A Washington, D.C.-based law firm headed by Dean Whiting is hired to smooth the way for the merger.
-Bennett Holiday is assigned to promote the impression of due diligence to the DOJ, deflecting any allegations of corruption.
+American energy giant Connex Oil is facing a loss of control over crucial oil fields in a Persian Gulf nation ruled by the Al-Subaai family.
+In light of this development, the Emirate’s foreign minister, Prince Nasir, has granted natural gas drilling rights to a Chinese company, much to the dismay of both the U.S. oil industry and government.
+To compensate for its reduced production capabilities, Connex has opted for a questionable merger with Killen, a smaller oil enterprise that recently secured drilling rights for Kazakhstan’s Tengiz Field.
+This proposed merger would position Connex-Killen as the twenty-third largest economy in the world and has raised concerns among antitrust regulators at the Department of Justice (DOJ).
+In order to ensure a smooth process, they have enlisted the assistance of Washington D.C.-based law firm Whiting-Sloan, led by Dean Whiting.

 Date of download: 2015-11-11T17:22:34+00:00